-The best countertop materials for heat resistance are granite, quartzite, and soapstone.
-These natural stones can withstand high temperatures without damage, making them ideal for kitchens where hot pots and pans are frequently used.
+The best countertop materials for heat resistance are granite, quartzite, soapstone, and certain ultra-compact surfaces because they tolerate high temperatures without cracking, scorching, or losing structural integrity, making them ideal for active kitchens in Phoenix.

 Why Heat Resistance Matters in Kitchen Countertops